M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/MultiServerMode/TaskQueueBackgroundOperationManager/Readme.md

 		/// <inheritdoc />
 		protected override void StartApplication()
 		{
+			try
+			{
 				// Create a background operation that runs once every ten seconds. this.TaskQueueBackgroundOperationManager.StartRecurringBackgroundOperation
 				(
 					"This is my background operation",
 					TimeSpan.FromSeconds(10),
 					(job) =>
 					{
 						SysUtils.ReportInfoToEventLog("Hello world");

 						// If your background job processing takes more than a few seconds then
 						// you should periodically report back its status: this.TaskQueueBackgroundOperationManager.TaskProcessor.UpdateTaskInfo
 						(
 							job,
 							MFTaskState.MFTaskStateInProgress,
 							"The process is ongoing...",
 							false
 						);

 						// If you fail to do the above then the system may think that the task has
 						// aborted, and start it running a second time!
-				});
+					}
+				);
+			}
+			catch(Exception e)
+			{
+				SysUtils.ReportErrorToEventLog("Exception starting background operations", e);
+			}
 		}

 	}